Scalingo/documentation/src/_posts/compliance/2000-01-01-security-measures.md

 ### Vendor Selection

 We carefully select our third-party vendors to ensure that they have implemented security measures to protect the data hosted on the platform.
 We require all third-party vendors to comply with our security policies and to provide evidence of their security measures.

+## Support

+### Security Incident Response

+In the event of a security incident, our operations team follows a predefined incident response plan to contain the incident and mitigate its impact.
+The incident response plan includes procedures for identifying the cause of the incident, containing the incident, and restoring the platform to normal operation.
+After the incident has been resolved, we perform a post-mortem to identify the root cause of the incident and to prevent similar incidents from occurring in the future.

+### Security Incident Reporting

+If you suspect a security incident, please report it to our security team at [security@scalingo.com](mailto:security@scalingo.com).
+We take all reports of security incidents seriously and we will investigate the incident promptly.

+### Security Incident Communication

+In the event of a security incident, we will communicate with our customers to keep them informed of the incident and to provide updates on the status of the incident.
+We will provide regular updates on the incident and we will inform our customers of any actions they need to take to protect their data.
+Security communication is done through our [status page](https://scalingostatus.com), and by chat support or email if necessary.

+### On-Call Rotation

+Our operations team is available 24/7 to respond to security incidents and to ensure the availability of the platform.
+We have an on-call rotation to ensure that there is always someone available to respond to security incidents and to ensure the availability of the platform.

+### Technical Support

+Our technical support team is available to help you with any technical or security issues you may encounter, 5/7 from 9am to 6pm (CET).
+You can contact our technical support team by chat or email at [support@scalingo.com](mailto:support@scalingo.com).

+## Compliance

+### GDPR

+Scalingo is compliant with the General Data Protection Regulation (GDPR) and we take all necessary measures to protect the privacy of our users' data.
+We do not share our users' data with third parties without their consent and we take all necessary measures to protect the data from unauthorized access.
+See our Data Processing Agreement [here](https://scalingo.com/data-processing-agreement).

+### Health Data Hosting (HDS)

+Scalingo is certified to host health data (HDS) in France.
+We have implemented the necessary security measures to protect the health data hosted on the platform and we are committed to protecting the privacy of the health data.
+See our HDS certification [here](/compliance/hds).
+You can see our Health Data Hosting Appendix [here](https://scalingo.com/gtc-appendix-health-data-hosting).

+### ISO 27001

+Scalingo is certified ISO 27001 and we have implemented a high level of security to protect the data hosted on the platform.
+The ISO 27001 certification ensures that we have implemented a comprehensive information security management system to protect the data hosted on the platform.
+See our ISO 27001 certification [here](/compliance/iso-27001).

+### SecNumCloud

+Scalingo is hosting its infrastructure in the SecNumCloud certified datacenters  (uniquely for the region `osc-secnum-fr1`).
+This certification ensures that the datacenters have implemented a high level of security to protect the data hosted on them.
+We are working on a SecNumCloud certification for a new range of products.